 - Intended mothers who are unable to carry a child

-- Intended parents who have a genetic defect or health condition they don’t want to pass onto the child
+- Intended parents who have a genetic defect or health condition they don’t want to pass on to the child

 The process by which a surrogate becomes pregnant depends on the type of surrogacy.
-With gestational surrogacy, the surrogate becomes pregnant by IVF—the intended mother’s eggs or eggs from an egg donor are retrieved through a surgical procedure and fertilized by sperm in a petri dish.
+With gestational surrogacy, the gestational carrier becomes pregnant by IVF—the intended mother’s eggs or eggs from an egg donor are retrieved through a surgical procedure and fertilized by sperm in a petri dish.
 The resulting embryos are cultivated in the laboratory for several days and one or more are then transferred into the carrier’s uterus.